itplr-kosit/xml-mutate/doc/spec.md

 ### XMute Instructions

-The general structure of an instruction is a list of key="value" declarations as shown on this example:
+The general structure of an instruction is a list of `key="value"` declarations as shown in this example:

 ```xml
 <?xmute mutator="randomize-element-order" xpath="."